softwaremill/sttp/docs/backends/future.md

 val backend = ArmeriaBackend.usingClient(client)
 ```

-This backend is build on top of [Armeria](https://armeria.dev/docs/client-http).
+This backend is build on top of [Armeria](https://armeria.dev/docs/client-http) and doesn't support host header override.

 ## Streaming